deirdresm/RayTracer/README.md

 Then I realized that, while I'd been thinking about it from the sphere's POV, it's really where along the ray that point is, and you only need a floating point number to represent that (given that there's already a known direction).
 Later on, this will also translate into time, but we're not doing that part yet.

 I read the intersection calculations several times, as well as some other implementations, and finally decided to just literally transcribe the book's description into Swift.
 Voila!

+### Intersections, a set of

+In reading, it seems that a lot of people have interpreted [Intersection] to be a property of the Intersection class, where I think it more properly should be attached to the ray.
+It's what the ray hit, right?

+Also, I see no reason (at this point) not to make it a set, which can be filtered pretty easily.
+Though…that could break the tangent special case.
+For that reason, I'm going to make it an array.

+So, for the tests relating to multiple intersections, I'm going to add a ray where there wasn't already one.

 ## Other Implementations